MegaBill

 In MegaBill, select the views dropdown on the top left of the page.

-Click the three dots and then choose Rename view.
+Click the three dots and then choose Edit view.
+The setting side window appears.

 Clone View: